Can you master your own music ?

 Here’s an overview:

 Perhaps the most crucial element of any mastering setup is the monitoring – the speakers and room you use to listen to your music in.
-Most professional mastering studios have speakers that cost as much as a large family car – and a room that has had several times that much spent on the acoustics alone.
+Many professional mastering studios have speakers that cost as much as a large family car – and a room that has had several times that much spent on the acoustics alone.

 Does that mean you can’t master your own stuff, without a speakers and room like that?
 No. But you do need to accept that monitoring is critical.